top of page

 let your girlfriends paint your face and pull your eyebrows out at their follicles just so you could become more becoming?
 I hope you became what you wanted and not only what they made you.

-t love smith (they/them) is a queer, trans/non-binary poet stewarding unceded Wabanaki land. they are a Stonecoast MFA Candidate and Assistant Development Director at WMPG. t is the founder of Trans Poetics Archive.
+t love smith (they/them) is a queer, trans/non-binary poet stewarding unceded Wabanaki land.
+They are a Stonecoast MFA Candidate and Assistant Development Director at WMPG. t is the founder of Trans Poetics Archive.
 The archive published Maine’s First Transgender Poetry Anthology, Monster Beauties, in May 2025. t’s poetry has been published in new words press, Island Ink, and presented on local radio shows and podcasts.

 • Instagram